SynthIPD: training-free synthetic individual patient data generation: Simulation studies and evaluations

 where $\tau>0$ is a fixed time point, usually taken to be the largest event/censoring time. \end{definition}

-NAUC measures the averaged discrepancy between survival distributions while K-S distance measures the single largest vertical gap between the survival curves introduced by true versus synthetic IPD.
-For fixed $d_n$, $\tilde{d}_n$, a smaller NAUC and/or K-S distance indicates a better synthetic copy.
+NAUC measures the averaged discrepancy between survival distributions, it is also a special case of RMST with no truncation divided by maximum follow-up time \cite{royston2013restricted}.
+KS distance measures the single largest vertical gap between the survival curves.
+For fixed $d_n$, $\tilde{d}_n$, a smaller NAUC and KS distance indicates a better synthetic copy.
+Both metrics can be computed using a discrete estimator.
+Suppose the distinct, ordered events up to time $\tau$ are $0=t_{(0)}\leq \ldots \leq t_{(q)}\leq \tau$ with $\delta_j = t_{(j)}-t_{(j-1)}, j\in[q]$, then